Hot Chips 2017: Intel Deep Dives Into EMIB

 Monolithic Versus Heterogenous

-The traditional monolithic die consists of several distinct components, such as CPU cores, I/O controllers, and graphics cores, all manufactured on a single large monolithic die with the same process node.
-As chips get physically larger (die area increases), the chance for defects during manufacturing increases, thus reducing yields.
+The traditional monolithic die consists of several distinct components, such as CPU cores, I/O controllers, and graphics cores, all manufactured on a single large monolithic die.
+As chips get physically larger (die area increases), the chance of manufacturing defects increases, thus reducing yields.
 Also, some components don't scale well to smaller nodes.
 So, while the 10nm CPU cores may be fully functional, shrinking the I/O controller could be more challenging.
-Of course, other components are also optimized on certain nodes for specific tasks.
+Other components are also optimized on certain nodes for specific tasks.

 Transitioning to a heterogeneous design, which combines several separate components onto a single package, solves several problems.
 First, the smaller dies sidestep yield problems by reducing the chance of catastrophic defects.
 It also allows Intel to combine several different components with different processes onto the same package.
 That lets the company use larger nodes for the harder-to-shrink or purpose-built components.
 It also decouples development cycles for analog and digital devices, thus decreasing time to market.